JaxonSong/image-processor/README.md

   lut({
     // Original image url ( Underlying image )
-    srcOriginalImage,
+    srcOriginalImage: [string],
     // lut image url ( Upper picture )
-    srcLutImage,
+    srcLutImage: [string],
-    // The dom node of the canvas to be output canvasOutput,
+    // The canvas element to be output
+    canvasOutput: [canvas element],
     // A DOMString indicating the image format.
-The default type is image/png. mimeType = 'jpeg',
+The default type is image/jpeg.
+    mimeType: [string],
     // A Number between 0 and 1 indicating image quality if the requested type is image/jpeg or image/webp.
 If this argument is anything else, the default values 0.92 and 0.80 are used for image/jpeg and image/webp respectively.
-Other arguments are ignored. quality = 1
+Other arguments are ignored.
+    quality: [number]
   })
 ```
 ## Blending Mode